B.Sc./M.Sc. Theses and Research Projects (Uni Stuttgart students only):

 Supervisor: Lorenzo Tesi

-Goal: Determine the influence of plasmonic structures on the signal intensity of resulting HF-EPR spectra.
+Goal: Determine the influence of plasmonic structures on the resulting HF-EPR spectra for different magnetic samples.

 PhD and Post-Doc Positions